Why did the head of Microsoft Israel step down? | The National

 It said the Redmond, Washington-based company should "answer the workers’ demands to end this collusion and cut off all ties with the Israeli military and government immediately".

+A public relations firm representing Microsoft told The National that the tech giant would not be sharing anything beyond the original statement posted to its website.

-Noaa first gained attention in 2025, when one of its protesters, who also was a former Microsoft employee, interrupted a corporate anniversary event and shouted at the company's then-head of AI, Mustafa Suleyman.
+Noaa first gained attention in 2025, when one of its protesters, Ibtihal Aboussad, who was also a Microsoft employee, interrupted a corporate anniversary event and shouted at the company's then-head of AI, Mustafa Suleyman.

 Videos posted on social media showed the protester shouting from the audience that Mr Suleyman was a war profiteer, and that Microsoft was complicit in Israel's attacks on Gaza that killed tens of thousands of people.